GozdeBoztepe/recipeManager/README.md

 -   Ingredient: A JPA entity representing an ingredient.
 -   User: A JPA entity representing a user.
 -   RecipeRepository: A Spring Data JPA repository interface for managing recipes.
+-   UserRepository: A Spring Data JPA repository interface for managing users.

 Technologies Used
 -----------------